 - Visible to the entire internet

-- Used by websites and servers to send data back to you
+- Websites and servers need it to send data back to you

 How to Find Your Local IP Address